-Over recent years we have looked to develop partnerships with events attracting a younger demographic – working with organisations like Urban Development on their Industry Takeover and Small Green Shoots as well as regularly presenting to university students, secondary school pupils and at UK Music careers events.
+Over recent years we have looked to develop partnerships with events attracting a younger demographic – working with organisations like Small Green Shoots, as well as regularly presenting to university students, secondary school pupils and at UK Music careers events.
 The MPA also supports two schemes aimed at developing the careers of new entrants to our sector: the Richard Toeman Scholarship and the MPA Graduate Certificate in Editorial & Production.
-In 2017 we announced a Student Membership scheme, opening access for thousands more young people to the MPA and music publishing.
+In 2020 we announced a NXT-Gen Membership scheme, opening access for thousands more young people to the MPA and music publishing.

 The MPA is committed to championing a diverse music business that allows anyone to succeed regardless of gender, sexuality, background or nationality.
 We are proud that the make-up of the MPA’s staff is split equally by gender, and we have helped lead UK Music’s Diversity Taskforce.